NiclasAngelison/Shower-Cost/README.md

 When everyting was working i started to calibrate the flowsensor.
 The sensor spec was Q=7.5 ( Q = L/min ) but this was all wrong.
 I start by putting the test to pour exactly 4 liters of water through the flow sensor.
 The result was Q = 8.25/min.
 The next step will be to test it with continuous flow from my garden hose, by filling a 25Liter canister.
-The "Q" factor changes again to 8.95/min
+The "Q" factor changes again to 8.95/min.
+Q = 8.95 is an important factor in all the calculations that you will see in the code.